makenai/gridpaint/README.md

 `x` and `y` are the coordinates to begin the replacement process.
 If not provided, `cursor` position is used.

+### painter.line()
+Draw a line from the tool starting point to the current cursor position

+### painter.circle()
+Draw a circle from the tool starting point to the current cursor position

 ### painter.clear()
 Set all of the cells to the first colour in the palette.

+### painter.setToolStartPoint()
+Sets the starting point for a 2-step tool like circle or line

+### painter.resetToolState()
+Clears the starting point for a 2-step tool

 ### painter.destroy()
 Remove event handlers and cease the draw loop (browser only).